Bellosguardo Foundation: Estate history

-A sprawling estate on more than twenty-three acres overlooking the Pacific Ocean, Bellosguardo was the Clark summer home.
+A sprawling estate on more than 23 acres overlooking the Pacific Ocean, Bellosguardo was the Clark summer home.
 It was named Bellosguardo, meaning "beautiful lookout" in Italian, by the previous owners, the William Miller Graham family.
-The Clark family bought the property and its Italianate mansion in 1923.
-Senator William Clark died in 1925.
+The Clark family bought the property and its Italianate mansion in 1923, two years before Senator William Clark died.
 After the 1925 Santa Barbara earthquake damaged the home, his widow, Anna Clark, Huguette's mother, had a new 22,000-square-foot mansion built in a French style, designed by Reginald Davis Johnson, completed in 1933.
 The property has 1,000 feet (304.8 m) of ocean frontage.

 In 1928, Huguette Clark was married at the original Bellosguardo mansion in a private ceremony.
 Her husband, William Gower, was a Princeton graduate and the son of William Clark's top accountant.
 They were divorced in 1930.

 Huguette also was instrumental in cleaning up the 42-acre saltwater marsh across East Cabrillo Boulevard from Bellosguardo, now a lake known as the Andrée Clark Bird Refuge.
 The refuge is named for Louise Amelia Andrée Clark, Huguette's older sister, who died of meningitis in 1919, a week before Andrée's 17th birthday.
 In 1928, Huguette donated $50,000 to the city of Santa Barbara to excavate a pond and create an artificial freshwater lake.
 She donated more funds in 1930 and 1989.
 Andrée is also remembered on the Bellosguardo property with a rustic thatched-roof cottage, built by the Grahams, that was renamed Andrée's Cottage.

 Huguette inherited Bellosguardo from her mother in 1963, issuing two instructions to staff: keep everything in first-class condition, and make no changes.